Important: Policy for Repeating Courses has Changed

 Students under 18 years of age are expected to provide the information pertaining to parents on the back of the Application for Admission.
 They must also submit proof of high school graduation or equivalent (Certificate of Proficiency or GED).

-- Coordination and Training;
+- assessment and placement;

 The Counseling staff assists students with exemption requests.